 - An ultrasound scan of the liver may be performed.

 - A cholangiogram is a test which produces a picture of the bile ducts.
-This is often done using an MRI scan.
+This is often done using a magnetic resonance imaging (MRI) scan.

-What is the treatment for primary sclerosing cholangitis (PSC)?
+What is the treatment for primary sclerosing cholangitis?

 At present there is no specific treatment which either cures or slows the progression of PSC.
 Treatments aim to improve symptoms and also to manage any complications which may arise.